Neeraj-sekhar/BlogPlatform/README.md

    cd server
    npm install

-## 3. Configure environment variables by creating a .env file if you want (NOTE:I have included my .env file in the repository for your convenience)
+## 3. Configure environment variables by creating a .env file if you want (NOTE:I have included my .env file in the repository for your convenience & my DB have some sample data with which I have tested the app)

 Copy the following code and assign Mongo DB URI,PASSWORD,PORT number,JWT_SECRET of your choiceif you are creating a new .env file:

 PORT=4000
-DATABASE_URI=
+DATABASE_URI=""
-DATABASE_PASSWORD=
+DATABASE_PASSWORD=""
-JWT_SECRET=
+JWT_SECRET=""
 JWT_EXPIRES_IN=90d

 4. Start the Server: